-If ePollbooks are used, refer to specific instructions provided by local election officials.
-Confirm sufficent battery power & locate required paper backup rosters & supplemental reports.
+If electronic rosters are used, refer to specific instructions provided by local election officials.
+Confirm sufficent battery power and locate required paper backup rosters and supplemental reports.
 Remember paper backup rosters are only to be used if given permission by your local official.